How can we help you?

 Collapse and unconsciousness follow swiftly.
 The whole body is affected by the reaction usually within minutes of exposure to the allergen.

 If you'd like any more information, do take a look at our Anaphylaxis post or, if you work with people who suffer with the condition, your can book us to come to your workplace to run an Anaphylaxis course for you and your staff.

 Angina is a condition that affects the heart.
 It affects the arteries that provide the blood flow to the heart muscle.
 Over time these arteries can become furred up with cholesterol plaques.
 Cholesterol is a fatty deposit that is found in the bloodstream but which can adhere to the lining of the arteries causing them to narrow and harden.

-When an asthmatic person comes into contact with a trigger, the muscle wall of the air passages contract, making the airways narrow and become inflamed and swollen. a sticky mucus is produced by the cells lining the air passages that causes further narrowing.
+The muscle wall of their air passages contract, making the airways narrow and become inflamed and swollen.
+A sticky mucus is also produced by the cells lining the air passages that causes further narrowing.

 Cardiac arrest is the medical term used when your heart has stopped working effectively as a pump to pump blood containing oxygen around the body.